Shimon42/Cube3D/README.md

 	————————————————————————————————————
 		Changes:
 	————————————————————————————————————
-	- No more bad wall height display
+	- No more space between wall edges
-	- Wall color depending of orientation
+	- Weird wall display with some angle
+	- Player can move sideway

     ————————————————————————————————————
 		Cur State: